 - Payroll deduction allows you to budget your contribution throughout the year through regular automated giving.

 - 100% of your designated contribution goes to the charity or charities stated.
 No administrative fees are taken by the CVC on designated contributions through workplace giving.

 - The CVC operates for and by state employees under the Executive Order of the Governor.

 - There are many opportunities to give.
 The CVC accepts cash, check, or payroll deduction.

 How to give

-Contact your Campaign Associate or one of the below.
+Contact your campaign associate listed below or one of the CVC Chairs.